agileobjects/AgileMapper/docs/src/configuration/Member-Values.md

     .ButNotViceVersa();
 ```

-### Mapping Data Sources to the Root Target
+### Mapping Nested Data Sources to the Target

-To map a data source to the root target object, use, *e.g*:
+To map a nested member to the target object, use, *e.g*:

 ```cs
 // Source class - has a nested member 'Statistics':